paul-hammant/tbd/content/vcs-features/index.md

 ### Size / Scale

-Many teams, particularly those with monorepo configurations or large binary files (like Games companies), want to have limitless server-side storage for their repository.
+Many teams, particularly those with Monorepo configurations or large binary files (like Games companies), want to have limitless server-side storage for their repository.
 Git and Mercurial are inching towards bigger and bigger capacity, but there are still a few snafus to work through - how to cleanly/safely reduce the size of the client side clone history (while still being able to push changes back to the server) is a challenge.